JanHerca/urantiapedia/output/wikijs/en/article/M_Jose_Sanchez/Editorial_Luz_y_Vida_2023_05.md

 <img src="/image/article/Luz_y_Vida/LyV_2023_05/Editorial-mayo-23-1.jpg" alt="Editorial mayo-23-1">
 </figure>

-> In principle, that is, in eternal potential, we conceive of material creation as being infinite because the Universal Father is actually infinite, but as we study and observe the total material creation, we know that at any given moment in time it is limited, although to your finite minds it is comparatively limitless, virtually boundless. ([UB 12:0.2](/en/The_Urantia_Book/12#p0_2))
+> In principle, that is, in eternal potential, we conceive of material creation as being infinite because the Universal Father is actually infinite, ([UB 12:0.2](/en/The_Urantia_Book/12#p0_2))

 The universe is not finished and can support infinite sons and daughters of God, unique, original, unrepeatable.
 All beloved.